realAlexBarge/react-tracking-hotjar/README.md

 HotjarTracking.initialize('TRACKING_ID');
 ```

-There is also a method to expose the raw hj tracking object from the window:
+There is also a method to expose the raw hj tracking object api from the window:

 ```js
 HotjarTracking.getTracker();
 ```

+# How this works

+This modules takes care of injecting the provider specific tracking script into the document and provides a tiny wrapper for the tracking api.
+It also exposes the tracker object api for direct access.

+Documentation for the raw tracker api can be found [here](https://help.hotjar.com/hc/en-us/articles/115011639927-What-is-the-Hotjar-Tracking-Code-).